Dr Abbie Garrington, MA (hons) PhD (Edinburgh) FRGS

 I am Associate Professor in Modern and Contemporary Literature here at Durham.
 My research interests lie primarily in the modernist period, with particular expertise in the literary history of mountaineering, in expeditionary travel writing, and in life writing/epistolary practice in travel contexts.
 I am also centrally concerned with written renderings of sensory experience, primarily those relating to touch and the haptic.
 All of my work addresses the touch-point between language and the adventures of the human body.

 I completed my studies at the University of Edinburgh, with a short break pre-PhD, working full time as a journalist.
 I was granted a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities (Edinburgh), and held a permanent lectureship in modernist literature at Newcastle University (including a Leverhulme Research Fellowship) before joining Durham in early 2015.

 I am the Department of English Studies' Deputy Director of Research, with primary responsibility for our Impact work.
-I also sit on the management committee and the research committee.
+I also sit on the departmental Research Committee.